hlship/cli-tools/README.md

 Error in flow kill-port: PORT: Not a number
 ```

-You might be tempted to use `#(Long/parseLong %)` as the parse function; this works, but the message produced comes from the exception message, and is not very friendly:
+You might be tempted to use `#(Long/parseLong %)` as the parse function; this works, but the message produced comes from
+the message of the thrown exception, and is not very friendly:

 ```
 > flow kill-port abc
 Error in flow kill-port: PORT: Error in PORT: For input string: "abc"
 ```

-## Job Board
+## Job Board (experimental)

 For tools that run for a while, visual feedback can be provided to the user using the _job board_
 in the `net.lewisship.cli-tools.job-status` namespace.